 See Figure 3-9.
-The control panel is equipped with multiple receptacles for running accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker and the receptacle circuit breakers are switched to the ON (I) position.
+The receptacle panel is equipped with six receptacles for running accessories or tools from the generator.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched to the ON (I) position.
+The standard receptacle panel is equipped with two of each of the following receptacles: